sheltermanager/asm3/src/static/pages/manual/_sources/service.rst.txt

 animal record and must return true if the record is to be included in the list of thumbnails.

-For example, to only output animals with an animal type of dog, you could use this callback::
+For example, to only output animals with a species of dog, you could use this callback::

     <script>
     function asm3_adoptable_filter(a, index, arr) {
-        return a.ANIMALTYPENAME == "D (Dog)";
+        return a.SPECIESNAME == "Dog";
     }
     </script>
     <div id="asm3-adoptables" />